 Elephant skin varies from paper thin in some places, such as on the inside of the ears, to as thick as 1 inch (2.54 centimeters) in other places, such as around the back.
-Despite its thickness, the skin is sensitive, having a rich nerve supply.
+Despite its thickness, the skin is sensitive due to a rich nerve supply.
 Elephants protect their skin from the sun and bugs by regularly covering themselves with dirt, sand and mud.
-Elephants' large ears function as cooling devices.
-The ears contain many blood vessels, and as an elephant flaps its ears on hot days, the blood in these veins cools, which then cools the elephant's brain and travels back through the body, reducing body temperature by several degrees.
+Their large ears function as cooling devices.
+The ears contain many blood vessels.
+As an elephant flaps its ears on hot days, the blood in these veins cools, which then cools the elephant's brain and travels back through the body, reducing body temperature by several degrees.

-Asian elephants have one small projection at the end of their trunk called a "finger," which aids with precision.
+Asian elephants have one small projection at the end of their trunk, called a "finger," which aids with precision.
 Elephants use their trunks to take up water and squirt it into their mouths.
-The trunk is capable of performing many other functions as well, including feeding, snorkeling, dusting, smelling, sifting, sorting, touching, sound production/communication, lifting, pushing, defense and offense.
+The trunk is capable of performing many other functions as well, including feeding, snorkeling, dusting, smelling, sifting, sorting, touching, sound production and communication, lifting, pushing, defense and offense.
 It can hold about 2 gallons (7.57 liters) of water.
 Senses of smell and touch are very important for elephants.
 Their trunks help them "know" their world.

 Asian elephants have six sets of teeth, all six of which are present in the skull at birth.
 They are, however, very small.
 Each successive set of teeth is larger, more complex and lasts longer than the previous set.
 As a result, an elephant's skull grows throughout its lifetime to accommodate the new and ever-larger teeth.
+The teeth are replaced in a horizontal progression, similar to that of a conveyor belt.
+The worn teeth move forward, break and fall out of the mouth or are swallowed.
 An elephant's age can be estimated by examining molar sequence and wear.

-Tusks are modified upper incisors that grow throughout an individual's life at the rate of 2 to 3 inches (5.1 to 7.6 centimeters) per year.
+Tusks are modified upper incisors that grow throughout an individual's life at a rate of several inches per year.
 They are composed of ivory, a material similar to bone that is made primarily of calcium and phosphate.
 The tusk has a pulp cavity containing nerve tissues.
 In an adult animal, about two-thirds of the tusk is visible while the remaining one-third is embedded in the socket, or sulcus, in the cranium.

 In the African elephant species, generally, but not always, both the males and females have tusks.
 Tusks are extremely useful, multipurpose instruments.
 Elephants use them to dig for water, salt, minerals and roots; to debark trees; as levers to manipulate objects in their environment; for rescuing calves; for threat displays; as weapons for defense and offense; as trunk rests; and as protection for the trunk.

 Asian elephants are found in isolated pockets of India and Southeast Asia, including Sumatra and Borneo.
-Asian elephants were formerly widely distributed south of the Himalayas, throughout Southeast Asia and in China as far north as the Yangtze River.
+They were formerly widely distributed south of the Himalayas, throughout Southeast Asia and in China as far north as the Yangtze River.

 Asian elephants are considered forest animals.
 However, they have been observed to prefer zones that include intermittent open grassy glades.
 These zones contain transition areas with a great variety of species of plants between grass and forest, not available in dense woodlands.
 These zones also provide quick escape from the sun.
 Elephants are adaptable and can live in a variety of environments.
 They migrate as necessary to find habitat that contains sufficient vegetation and water to meet their enormous daily requirements.
 Although they are not territorial, they do move about within home ranges.
 The amount of movement within these ranges appears to be variable from region to region.